Palai Central Bank: Banking crisis

 When the closure of the State's largest bank also led to a crisis in the entire banking system, there was a hue and cry in all quarters, including the press.
 But out of sheer obstinacy, Desai refused to reconsider the matter.
-When a group of Kerala MPs met Nehru requesting that the bank be revived, he told them that he would like to, but his insistence will lead to the resignation of Desai.
-He said there is a feeling that Finance Ministers did not thrive under him and so he did not want another resignation.
+When a group of Kerala MPs met Nehru requesting that the bank be revived, he told them that he would like to, but his insistence would lead to the resignation of Desai.
+He said there was a feeling that finance ministers did not thrive under him and so he did not want another resignation.
 In the larger interests of the nation, he asked the Kerala MPs to put up with the whole thing.
-When Chief Minister Pattom Thanu Pillai met Desai to make a personal appeal, he cut him out by asking as to how much money he had lost.
-A furious Pattom Thanu Pillai told him that like Desai he was also a true Gandhian and he has never had a bank account in his life.
+When Chief Minister Pattom Thanu Pillai met Desai to make a personal appeal, he cut him out by asking how much money he had lost.
+A furious Pattom Thanu Pillai told him that, like Desai, he was also a true Gandhian, and he had never had a bank account in his life.
 He then angrily walked out.
-With that, all doors for a revival from Government side were closed.
+With that, all doors for a revival from the Government side were closed.

 A legal battle was then fought.
-But the delay of the legal process made a revival impossible.
-In the Supreme Court, the bank's case was argued among others by Gopal Swarup Pathak, who later became Vice-President of India.
-The Court ruled in a 3–2 judgement that with the delay, a revival has been rendered infructuous.
+However, the delay in the legal process made a revival impossible.
+In the Supreme Court, the bank's case was argued, among others, by Gopal Swarup Pathak, who later became vice-president of India.
+The court ruled in a 3–2 judgment that with the delay, a revival has been rendered infructuous.
+The Directors of the Bank also faced legal suits, although they were later exonerated by the Kerala High Court.
+One of the Directors, George Thomas Kottukappaly, also went through a public examination by the High Court..

-After the closure of the bank the first impression of the public was that Palai Central Bank had failed.
+After the closure of the bank, the first impression of the public was that Palai Central Bank had failed.
 They assumed foul play.
-When the Finance Minister of the country states in Parliament that the bank's deposits had hardly 15% asset backing, the people had no reason to disbelieve.
-They had to wait for years to know that even after bearing several years of liquidation expenses, the depositors got more than 90% of their money – but in petty instalments.
+When the Finance Minister of the country stated in Parliament that the bank's deposits had hardly 15% asset backing, the people had no reason to disbelieve.
+They had to wait for years to know that even after bearing several years of liquidation expenses, the depositors got more than 90% of their money – but in petty installments.
 The people knew only then that as a going concern, the bank could very well have repaid its depositors fully.